There are more than 1.5 billion websites on the Internet today. How will yours stand out?

 Be sure your photos and illustrations are modern.

 You don’t want to use visuals that make your site look dated.
 Be sure that your stock photos look as contemporary as possible, and that your illustrations are in sync with current trends (if you’re not sure, you may need to consult with a graphic artist on this).

 A personalized, skilled service like this could be costly, but it might be worth it for original content.
 Illustrations are unique, and more likely to not be copied or duplicated by a competitor the way a stock photo could be.

 Use product photography.

 If you are going to take pictures of your products, it’s best to get them done professionally.
 However, here are some things to keep in mind when including images of your product on your site.

 - Pay attention to lighting.
 If you don’t know the difference between studio lighting and natural lighting, consult a professional product photographer.
-This difference can make all the difference in the final result.

 - Don’t assume Photoshop will save you.
 If the shot is not taken correctly, all the editing in the world will not save it.
 Photoshop is best for small touch-ups, not big revisions.

 - Stage product shots you like.
 See how others are doing it.
 Think about how a similar photo would work wonders for your product.